Codhog/Spiritual-Jumper/README.md

-Project Name

-Team Name: Next Level Engineering
+Game Name: Spiritual Jumper

-Team Members: Ruoyuan Liu, Gundeep Kanwel, Zihao Chen
+Authors: Zihao Chen, Ruoyuan Liu, Gundeep Kanwel

-This project is a reimplementation of an classic game doodle jump.

 The folders and files for this project are as follows:

-Doc - Documents for the project
+Doc - Documents for the software

 Spiritual_Jumper - Implementation

-ProjectSchedule - Gantt chart for team work distribution
+Gantt chart - Team work distribution